sydneymarrero2/SydneyMarrero2/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/sydneymarrero2](https://github.com/sydneymarrero2)

-- 💬 Ask me about **Programming Languages and Frontend Development**
+- 💬 Ask me about **Programming Languages and Front-end Development**

 - 📫 How to reach me **sydneymarrero2@gmail.com**